arizvisa/ida-minsc/docs/static/tutorials.rst

    instructions tagged in the contents of our functions.
 So to continue, let's tag the operand type for each instruction.
 This way we can determine which registers the instructions' operands are composed of.
-We can do this using :py:func:`instruction.op_type` which is aliased as :py:func:`instruction.opt`.
+We can do this using :py:func:`instruction.op_type()<instruction.opt>` which is aliased as :py:func:`instruction.opt<instruction.opt>`.
 Actually, in order to check our results, let's actually store *all* of the operand types using its plural, :py:func:`instruction.ops_type`.
-As usual, this has an abbreviated alias of :py:func:`instruction.opts`.
+As usual, this has an abbreviated alias of :py:func:`instruction.opts<instruction.ops_type>`.
    We'll also keep things clean again, by removing the previous tag, "indirect-call".

 .. code-block:: python